Kieranties/SimpleVersion/docs/articles/configuration.md

 `0.1.0-alpha2.5.c903782` when there are five commits and the sha begins with _903782_

+> [!NOTE]
+> Release branch configuration provides a simple way to identify what may be
+> publicly shipped.
+If the version has a label containing the sha, you probably
+> don't want it released.
+You can enable all branches to be release branches
+> using teh regular expression `.*`

 ### Overrides

 Overrides allow for certain elements of the version to be reconfigured based